CurbSafeCharmer/refill/README.md

 The code is divided into 3 main folders.
 Please see the readmes in each folder for more details.

+- /version1/ - The original jQuery front end of reFill that is deployed at https://refill.toolforge.org/.
+- /version2ng/ - The new Vue front end of reFill that is deployed at https://refill.toolforge.org/ng
+- /labs-config/ - Files used on ToolForge.

 Please report issues on Phabricator (https://phabricator.wikimedia.org/project/board/5013/).